Work from home vs telecommuting

 With the exception of video conferencing, face-to-face interactions are brought to a minimum when working from home.
 This is another reason why remote workers head out during business hours.
 We know that in-person discussions are vital when it comes to building relationships and collaborating effectively.

-Businesses need to consider this when establishing communication methods and technologies among remote teams.
+Businesses need to consider this when establishing communication methods and technologies amongst remote teams.
 It’s not uncommon for organisations to host game nights and other social events to help maintain relationships in the face of distanced collaboration.

 Flexibility